| Title: | Landmark Prediction of a Survival Outcome |

 data |

-n by k matrix, where k = 4 or 6.
-A data matrix where the first column is XL = min(TL, C) where TL is the time of the long term event, C is the censoring time, and the second column is DL =1*(TL<C), the second to last column is the covariate vector (can be NULL) and the last column is the estimated probability P(TL<t0+tau | TL>t0). |
+A data matrix where the first column is XL = min(TL, C) where TL is the time of the long term event, C is the censoring time; the second column is DL =1*(TL<C); the third column is the estimated probability P(TL<t0+tau | TL>t0). |

 weight |